7 Steps to Start Mastering the Japanese Language

 These 2 free ways to learn hiragana aren’t as complete and detailed as the paid methods, but contain more than enough information for you to learn all of the characters.

-#2: Go through these 4 lessons and you’ll be a pro at reading and writing hiragana!
+2. Go through the following 4 lessons below and you’ll be a pro at reading and writing hiragana!

 Lesson 1: A Quick Introduction

-Check out the first 3 videos showing you how to write hiragana from Japanesepod101 here: Learn How to Write Hiragana
+Check out the first video showing you how to write hiragana from Japanesepod101 here: The Hiragana Vowels

-Unfortunately, only the first 3 lessons are free, but that is enough to give you a general understanding of how to read and write the hiragana characters.
+Unfortunately, there are many lessons in this series, but only this first video is free.
+However, that is enough to give you a general understanding of how to read and write the hiragana characters.
+If you sign-up for a free account, you can access a lot more lessons for free.

 Lesson 2: Complete the Online Hiragana Course